Moein-developer1/Moein-developer1/README.md

 ## :technologist: About me :

-I'm a junior Front-end web developer who started learning coding a year ago , right after graduating high school .
-I started with HTML and I have really found a passion for front-end web development .
-I'm currently learning new skills of coding which will be necessary to know in the future .
-My expertise is in HTML, CSS and JS fields and I am currently learning Tailwind and Bootstrap frameworks.
+I'm a junior Front-end web developer who started learning coding a year ago, right after finishing high school.
+I started with HTML and I have really found a passion for front-end web development.
+I'm currently learning new skills of coding which will be necessary to know in the future.
+My expertise is in HTML, CSS and JS fields and I am currently learning React JS frameworks.
 I am looking for opportunities to expand my work experience and continue learning.
 You can check out my projects on GitHub and connect with me on LinkedIn .

 ----------------------